andrei-1111/lod_api_docs/authentication.rst

 Every request to the API needs to be authenticated using a signature in the HTTP headers.
 A good place to start when building out your request signing logic is the :doc:`list_services` API.

-There is a clear example written in PHP `here <https://bitbucket.org/sggottlieb/liox_ondemand_php_client/src/e783a3705c1c3e6230df40e2d24810286e91804e/listServices.php/>`_
+There is a clear example written in PHP `here <https://bitbucket.org/sggottlieb/liox_ondemand_php_client/src/>`_.
+See listServices.php.